-Dermatology is the branch of medicine concerned with the skin, hair, and nails, as well as the conditions associated with them.
+Dermatology is the branch of medicine concerned with the skin, hair, and nails as well as the conditions associated with them.
 Basic knowledge of dermatology is essential for every physician, as approximately 50% of skin-related consultations are initially assessed by non-dermatologists.
 In the United States, the most common conditions seen by dermatologists include acne, actinic keratoses, non-melanoma skin cancers, benign tumors, and contact dermatitis.
 Skin lesions may be primary or secondary.
-Primary lesions (e.g., macules or papules) appear as a direct result of a disease process.
-Secondary lesions such as scales or ulcers may develop from primary lesions or result from external trauma (e.g., infections, scratching).
-Dermatological conditions can often be diagnosed based on patient history and physical examination but may require laboratory testing or biopsy to confirm the diagnosis.
-Dermatological diseases are managed with medication (topical and systemic) and procedures such as surgery, cryotherapy, radiotherapy, or phototherapy.
+Primary lesions (e.g., macules and papules) appear as a direct result of a disease process.
+Secondary lesions (e.g., scales and ulcers) may develop from primary lesions or result from external trauma (e.g., infections, scratching).
+Dermatological conditions can often be diagnosed based on patient history and physical examination but confirming the diagnosis may require laboratory testing or biopsy.
+Dermatological diseases are managed with medication (topical and systemic) and procedures such as surgery, cryoablation, radiotherapy, or phototherapy.
 Conservative treatment with topical agents is the treatment of choice for most dermatological conditions, with systemic medication and/or surgery being employed only if necessary.
 The prevalence, manifestations, and treatment of dermatological conditions in skin of color may vary depending on skin tone and genetic inheritance.

 - History of present illness

 - Past medical history: Underlying diseases may be responsible for skin findings (e.g., erythema nodosum in chronic bowel disease).

 - Drug history: Many drugs have cutaneous adverse and side effects.
 Be aware of potential drug interactions.